ChainSafe/forest-iac/sync_check_terraform/README.md

 # Overview

-This folder includes an executable file that facilitates the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
+This folder includes an executable description that facilitates the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
 The service is designed to perform sync checks on both the calibnet and mainnet networks.
 Additionally, it sends notifications to the Forest Slack notification channel and